If you make a purchase after following a link on our site, we may earn a small commission. Learn more.

 • 3 minifigures: Batman, The Joker (Dark Turquoise) and Vicki Vale

-There have been many LEGO Batmobiles over the years – indeed, this is far from the only one you’ll find on this list – but the 1989 Batmobile is quite possibly our favourite.
-When you think of the Batmobile, this is the iconic shape that you think of.
+There have been many Lego Batmobiles over the years – indeed, this is far from the only one you’ll find on this list – but the 1989 Batmobile is quite possibly our favourite.
+When you think of the Batmobile, this is the iconic shape that comes to mind.
 Despite it being all black, its sleek lines, batwing-shape and expert craftsmanship make it an extraordinary display piece.
-By far, this is one of the best LEGO Batman sets ever released.
+By far, this is one of the best Lego Batman sets ever released.

 • RRP £159.99